Journalism is going through a period of transformation.

 3. Event-driven subscription offers are an opportunity

-But they also make new demands on journalists.
+But they also make more demands of journalists.
 It’s great to see that many of our publishers, in particular the local ones, are experimenting with new content ideas and story concepts.
-It’s the first step towards rethinking journalism and here are a couple of our favourite examples:
+It’s the first step towards rethinking journalism.
+Here are a couple of our favorite examples.

-The motto in (local) newsrooms is: “Do more with less”
+5. The motto in local newsrooms is: “Do more with less”

 The media industry is constantly shifting and it takes work and thoughtful metamorphoses to keep up.
 But local news is integral to society and we believe it will thrive as long as it continues to be forward-thinking and make the most of its strengths and niches.